Murray River Tributaries & Murray–Darling Basin Waterways

-Murray River Tributaries - The Murray Darling Basin river system consists of several main tributaries with the Upper Murray waterways being sourced from Australia's Alpine Region (The Upper Murray River, Mitta Mitta River, Kiewa River, Goulburn River, Ovens River, and the Broken River), while a second group flows north from the Great Dividing Range in central/southern Victoria (Campaspe River, Loddon River, and Avoca River) while, to the north of the Murray River, the Murrumbidgee River flows from the ACT to join the Murray River southwest of Balranald.
+Murray River Tributaries — The Murray–Darling Basin river system consists of several main tributaries.
+The Upper Murray waterways are sourced from Australia's Alpine Region (the Upper Murray River, Mitta Mitta River, Kiewa River, Goulburn River, Ovens River, and the Broken River), while a second group flows north from the Great Dividing Range in central/southern Victoria (Campaspe River, Loddon River, and Avoca River).
+To the north of the Murray River, the Murrumbidgee River flows from the ACT to join the Murray River southwest of Balranald.

-The upper River Murray catchment stretches from the Hume Dam (near Albury) to the river's source near Mount Kosciuszko (a location known as the Pilot) covering a distance of about 300 km.
+The upper River Murray catchment stretches from the Hume Dam (near Albury) to the river's source near Mount Kosciuszko (known as the Pilot), covering about 300 km.

-Located in New South Wales and Victoria, the catchment covers about 2% of the area of the Basin but provides about 17% of the water.
+Located in New South Wales and Victoria, the catchment covers about 2% of the Basin's area but provides about 17% of the water.

-The Upper Murray catchment is mostly a pristine forest with much of it protected as National Parks and State Forests.
+The Upper Murray catchment is mostly pristine forest, with much of it protected as National Parks and State Forests.

 - Catchment area: 2% of the Murray–Darling Basin